nagaraj-real/interview-agent/README.md

 ## Guardrails

 Using Nemo Guardrails, the Interview Agent is designed to follow a fixed workflow updating the global **Interview State**.
-Using Input Rails, the agent refuses to respond to user messages that contain harmful intentions.
 This also prohibits the AI agent from responding on its own thereby avoiding hallucination and unpredictable AI responses.
+As an additional guard, Input Rails are configured to invoke refusal from agents when responding to user messages that contain harmful intentions.

 ## Interview State